DataStax-Examples/switch-connection-csharp/README.md

 `dotnet build`

-Once you have compiled the connection information and built the application you can run this to connect to Apollo by using the command below, with the appropriate configuration added:
+Once you have compiled the connection information and built the application you can run this to connect to Astra by using the command below, with the appropriate configuration added:

 `USEASTRA=true DBUSERNAME=XXX DBPASSWORD=XXX KEYSPACE=XXX SECURECONNECTBUNDLEPATH="/valid/path/to/secureconnectbundle.zip" dotnet run`